iqtree/iqtree.github.io/doc/Complex-Models.md

 **Example 1**: Simulating mixed data with an ***Edge-equal* partition model**

-AliSim allows users to simulate mixed data  (e.g., DNA, Protein, and MORPH) in a single simulation, in which each kind of data will be exported into a different alignment file.
+AliSim allows users to simulate mixed data  (e.g., DNA, Protein, and MORPH) in a single simulation, in which each kind of data is exported into a different alignment file.
 Here is an example for mixing DNA, protein, and morphological data:

     #nexus
 	begin sets;